practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 $
 ```

-I ran Valgrind only on programs from compiled languages, not scripting languages like Python for example.
+I ran Valgrind only on programs from compiled languages, not scripting languages like Python or Ruby for example.

 Another, maybe overlooked fact: I could repeat all test results as far as I have done repeated tests.